React Native

 }

-Note: For this package, the prop javaScriptEnabled={true} must be passed in order for the Trustly Lightbox to be able to communicate with your app’s webview.
+Note: For this package, the property javaScriptEnabled={true} must be passed to allow the Lightbox to communicate with your app’s WebView.

-Setup Window Message Listener
+Set up Window Message Listener

 import { WebView } from 'react-native-webview';